Credits you can claim against Capital Acquisitions Tax (CAT)

 - the total UK inheritance tax on the property

-- the value of the property on which tax was charged
+- the property and its value on which UK tax was charged

 - the date the tax was paid